venkybajal/jchat/README.md

 --------------
 Routing Engine
 --------------
-1) Decides which is the "right" Agent for the customer using Recommendation.jlrou
+1) Decides which is the "right" Agent for the customer using Recommendation.jl package

 -----
 Usage: